rohith-bandi/evault_blockchain/README.md

 sudo ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript -ccl javascript
 ```
 #### Starting the application :
 - Before starting the application, set up the folders like `application-javascript`, `chaincode-javascript` and `test-application`.
-Modify these files as per your requirements.
+Modify these files as per your requirements and also modify the wallet.js in node modules to store the user information as you want .
 In `application-javascript`and then follow these commands:
 ```bash
  cd path/to/evault_blockchain/asset-transfer-basic/application-javascript
  npm init